ryantd42/NY-Legislative-Git/2023/S992B-2023/bill.md

   37-1107.
 PRODUCT LABELING.
   37-1109.
 PREEMPTION.
   37-1111.
 RULES AND REGULATIONS.
-  37-11113.
+  37-1113.
 VIOLATIONS.
  § 37-1101.
 DEFINITIONS.
   AS USED IN THIS TITLE:
   1. "ANTI-FOGGING SPRAYS AND WIPES"  MEANS  ANY  PRODUCT,  INCLUDING  A SPRAY,  CLOTH,  WIPE  OR  OTHER  MATERIAL,  THAT  IS INTENDED TO PREVENT CONDENSATION ON EYEGLASSES.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04073-04-3
+ S. 992--A  2

   2. "DISTRIBUTOR" MEANS A PERSON,  FIRM,  ASSOCIATION,  PARTNERSHIP  OR CORPORATION,  WHO  OR  WHICH  IMPORTS  OR CAUSES TO BE IMPORTED INTO THE STATE, ANY PRODUCT CONTAINING PFAS SUBSTANCES.
   3. "INTENTIONALLY  ADDED  CHEMICAL"  SHALL  HAVE  THE SAME MEANING AS SUBDIVISION ELEVEN OF SECTION 37-0901 OF THIS ARTICLE.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04073-01-3
- S. 992  2

   4. "MANUFACTURER" MEANS A PERSON, FIRM,  ASSOCIATION,  PARTNERSHIP  OR CORPORATION, WHO OR WHICH MAKES PRODUCTS CONTAINING PFAS SUBSTANCES.
   5. "PERFLUOROALKYL  AND  POLYFLUOROALKYL  SUBSTANCES"  OR  "PFAS SUBSTANCES" MEANS A CLASS OF FLUORINATED ORGANIC CHEMICALS CONTAINING AT